King Ed's Virtual

 Students who were due to be sitting an external exam in May or June should access the exams information section.

 The year 12 exams due to be sat in May have been postponed.
 Once we know when college might restart, we will make a decision as to whether they will be able to take place.

 We will be following the same rules for progression into year 13 as planned.
 We have communicated these in previous emails and newsletter but they can be found in section 7 of the Study Programmes policy.

 A summative assessment grade will be given in each subject based on evidence of work over the whole year, including the period where course delivery has moved online.
+Clearly, should the end of year exams not take place, these cannot form part of the assessment.
 These summative grades will be used to inform progression decisions.